stolsma/mediastore/README.md

 Albums are the way MediaStore groups media items into useful sets.
 These albums can have an effective user scope of `public` or `private`, and have their own properties such as a geographic location, a description, or a date.

 The client does not have to authenticate to retrieve data about `public` scoped albums, but in order to retrieve data about `private` albums the client must be authenticated and authorized for that specific album with `private` or `admin` scope.
-To create, update, or delete albums the client must have 'admin' scope authorization as discussed in the authentication section.
+To create, update, or delete albums the client must have `admin` scope authorization as discussed in the authentication section.

 ### Requesting a list of albums